 Other Sales Training Gaffes:

 Here’s a list of some other ways to kill sales training:

 - Virtual-only training

 - One-and-done training event

 - Ignoring the CRM component

-The cures for these are available in the Top Training Techniques Tool.
-My colleague, John Kearney, wrote on some other emerging sales training practices.
+The cures for these are available in the Top Sales Training Techniques Tool.

 Don’t let out-of-date sales training methods waste money and sales force’ time.
 Learn and apply these emerging practices.

 1. Get the Top Training Techniques Tool to assess your current sales training.

 2. Use the tips in the tool to apply emerging practices for upcoming training events.